wlib/proposal-switch-match/README.md

   result(argument)
 ```

-Now, the clauses within `switch*` can do the same, making them much more
+Now, the clauses within `switch*` behave the same way, making them much
-consistent with intuition for how pattern matching *should* work:
+more consistent with intuition for how pattern matching *should* work:

 ```javascript
 const map = (f, iterable) => {